webxos/macroslow/chimera/core/core_readme.md

-🐉 CHIMERA 2048 OEM Boilerplate Template for Custom MCP Servers
+## 🐉 CHIMERA 2048 OEM Boilerplate Template for Custom MCP Servers
 Version: 1.0.0Publishing Entity: Webxos Advanced Development GroupPublication Date: August 30, 2025Copyright: © 2025 Webxos.
 Licensed under MIT for research and prototyping with attribution.File Route: /chimera/core/chimera_2048_oem_template.md

-Introduction
+## Introduction
 Welcome to the CHIMERA 2048 OEM Boilerplate Template, an open-source, production-ready starting point for developers to build custom Model Context Protocol (MCP) servers inspired by the quantum-enhanced, NVIDIA CUDA-accelerated CHIMERA 2048 architecture.
 This package provides all core files, setup instructions, and emergency recovery mechanisms to create a secure, scalable, and verifiable MCP server with MAML (Markdown as Medium Language), PyTorch, Qiskit, SQLAlchemy, and OCaml/Ortac integration.
 This template is designed for developers seeking to harness the power of CHIMERA 2048’s four-headed, 2048-bit AES-equivalent security model, leveraging NVIDIA’s cutting-edge GPUs for quantum mathematics and AI workflows.
 It includes a /chimera/core/ directory structure, a detailed README.md, and emergency backup scripts for rebuilding the system in case of catastrophic failure.

-Directory Structure
-The boilerplate is organized in a modular, extensible structure:
-/chimera/core/
-├── README.md                      # Setup and usage instructions
-├── chimera_hub.py                 # Main FastAPI-based MCP server
-├── chimera_hybrid_core.js         # Alchemist Agent orchestrator
-├── chimera_hybrid_dockerfile      # Multi-stage Dockerfile
-├── helm-chart.yaml                # Kubernetes Helm chart for deployment
-├── setup.py                       # Python package setup
-├── requirements.txt               # Python dependencies
-├── package.json                   # JavaScript dependencies
-├── maml_workflow.maml.md          # Sample MAML workflow
-├── model_spec.mli                 # OCaml Gospel specification
-├── emergency_recovery.sh          # Emergency rebuild script
-├── prometheus_config.yaml         # Prometheus monitoring configuration
-├── tests/
-│   ├── test_chimera.py           # Unit tests for Python components
-│   ├── test_chimera.js           # Unit tests for JavaScript components
-├── docs/
-│   ├── index.rst                 # Sphinx documentation entry point

-Core Files and Instructions
+## Core Files and Instructions
 Below are the core files, their purposes, and embedded setup instructions.
 Each file is crafted to ensure compatibility with CHIMERA 2048’s quantum-distributed, high-assurance architecture.
 1. README.md
 Purpose: Guides developers through setup, deployment, and emergency recovery.